• Skip to primary navigation

 I used the small chopping size for my vegetables for this recipe.

-Then I added the carrots and potatoes and half the vegetable broth.
-Next, I added the green beans, followed by the partially pureed fire-roasted tomatoes and another can of diced fire-roasted tomatoes.
+• Next, I added the green beans, partially pureed fire-roasted tomatoes, and another can of diced fire-roasted tomatoes.

-This vegan minestrone soup recipe is savory, full of vegetables, and easy to make.
-And it is easily achieved without any of the fat and calories in a typical minestrone soup recipe.
-Making it clean is always a better option than adding unneeded fat and calories.
+And it is easily achieved without fat and calories in a typical minestrone soup recipe.
+Making it clean is always better than adding unneeded fat and calories.

 Cooking and prepping food beforehand makes taking a healthy lunch work easy.